TrellixVulnTeam/swahilipython_SCMU/Doc/library/configparser.rst

    the options within a section, and for the default values.

-   When *delimiters* is given, it is used as the set of substrings that divide keys from values.
+   When *delimiters* is given, it is used as the set of substrings that divide keys kutoka values.
 When *comment_prefixes* is given, it will be used as the set of substrings that prefix comments in otherwise empty lines.
    Comments can be indented.
 When *inline_comment_prefixes* is given, it will be used as the set of substrings that prefix comments in non-empty lines.

-   When *strict* is ``True`` (the default), the parser won't allow for any section or option duplicates while reading from a single source (file, string or dictionary), raising :exc:`DuplicateSectionError` or :exc:`DuplicateOptionError`.
+   When *strict* is ``True`` (the default), the parser won't allow for any section or option duplicates while reading kutoka a single source (file, string or dictionary), raising :exc:`DuplicateSectionError` or :exc:`DuplicateOptionError`.
 When *empty_lines_in_values* is ``False`` (default: ``True``), each empty line marks the end of an option.
 Otherwise,